freedomofpress/securedrop-workstation-ci/INSTALL.md

 If you pass this flag, the system will boot the Qubes VM and run dom0, template and StandaloneVM updates via salt in the standard Qubes way.

-If you also passed `--commit`, it will be undertood that you want to run CI tests immediataly after having applied the updates.
-In this case, it will reboot the VM.
+If you also passed `--commit`, it will be undertood that you want to run CI tests immediately after having applied the updates.
+In this case, it will reboot the VM after applying updates but before running the CI test suite.
 This flow is useful for running 'nightly' tests.

 ## `--save`